stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   So here I am, squatting in the slime of the central room and making these notes on my record scroll by the light of the electric lamp.
 There is something almost humorous in my strange, unprecedented plight.
-Lost in a building without doors&mdash;a building which I cannot see!
+Lost in a building without doors--a building which I cannot see!
 I shall doubtless get out early in the morning, and ought to be back at Terra Nova with the crystal by late afternoon.
-It certainly is a beauty&mdash;with surprising lustre even in the feeble light of this lamp.
+It certainly is a beauty--with surprising lustre even in the feeble light of this lamp.
 I have just had it out examining it.
 Despite my fatigue, sleep is slow in coming, so I find myself writing at great length.
 I must stop now.
 Not much danger of being bothered by those cursed natives in this place.
-The thing I like least is the corpse&mdash;but fortunately my oxygen mask saves me from the worst effects.
+The thing I like least is the corpse--but fortunately my oxygen mask saves me from the worst effects.
 I am using the chlorate cubes very sparingly.
 Will take a couple of food tablets now and turn in.
 More later.

-      Later&mdash;Afternoon, VI, 13
+      Later--Afternoon, VI, 13

   There has been more trouble than I expected.
 I am still in the building, and will have to work quickly and wisely if I expect to rest on dry ground tonight.
 It took me a long time to get to sleep, and I did not wake till almost noon today.
 As it was, I would have slept longer but for the glare of the sun through the haze.
-The corpse was a rather bad sight&mdash;wriggling with sificlighs, and with a cloud of farnoth-flies around it.
+The corpse was a rather bad sight--wriggling with sificlighs, and with a cloud of farnoth-flies around it.
 Something had pushed the helmet away from the face, and it was better not to look at it.
 I was doubly glad of my oxygen mask when I thought of the situation.